milofultz/milofultz.github.io/_posts/2020-09-30-evernote-images.md

 ### Future Implementation

+* Ensure it keeps images removed when syncing the page to Evernote
+* Ensure it works with both simplified formatting and with entire article
 * Include containers that show images but aren't obviously `img` elements
 * Include SVGs
 * Include anything else that may bloat my snippets